 Take Control of the Government Proposal Management Process with OneTeam

 Is this crazy or what?
 Yes, it is.
 But for the longest time, it’s just what we had to do.

-Using OneTeam, our capture and proposal software, the Proposal Manager builds the outline of the proposal in a way similar to what they would do in Word, again cutting and pasting from the RFP documents.
+Enter OneTeam, an integrated business development pipeline, capture management, and proposal management software platform with its incredible proposal writing capabilities.
+Using OneTeam, the Proposal Manager builds the outline of the proposal in a way similar to what they would do in Word, again cutting and pasting from the RFP documents.
 But from there, everything gets easier.